-The AD4630-24/AD4632-24 do not have any specific power supply sequencing requirements.
-Take care to adhere to the maximum voltage relationships described in the Absolute Maximum Ratings section.
-The voltage range for the VDD_5V supply depends on the chosen reference voltage (see the internal reference buffer or externally overdriven reference specifications in Table 1).
-Figure 48 shows the minimum and maximum values for VDD_5V with respect to REFIN and REF.
-The VDD_5V voltage values above the maximum or below the minimum result in either damage to the device or degraded performance.
+The AD4030-24/AD4032-24 do not have any specific power supply sequencing requirements.
+Care must be taken to adhere to the maximum voltage relationships described in the Absolute Maximum Ratings section.
+The voltage range for the VDD_5V supply depends on the chosen reference voltage (see the Specifications table, Internal Reference Buffer, or Externally Overdriven Reference).
+Figure 49 shows the minimum and maximum values for VDD_5V with respect to REFIN and REF.
+VDD_5V voltage values more than the maximum or less than the minimum result in either damage to the device or degraded performance.

-Figure 48.
+Figure 49.
 VDD_5V Minimum and Maximum Values for REFIN/REF

-The AD4630-24/AD4632-24 have a POR circuit that resets the AD4630-24/AD4632-24 at initial power-up or whenever VDD_5V or VDD_1.8V drops below the specified operating range.
+The AD4030-24/AD4032-24 have a POR circuit that resets the AD4030-24/AD4032-24 at initial power-up or whenever VDD_5V or VDD_1.8V drops to less than its specified operating range.

-Note that the VDD_5V and the VDD_1.8V supplies have internal 1 μ F bypass capacitors inside the package, whereas VIO has an internal 0.2 μ F bypass capacitor.
-These internal capacitors reduce the bill of materials (BOM) count and solution size.
+Note that the VDD_5V and the VDD_1.8V supplies have internal 1 μ F bypass capacitors inside the package, while VIO has an internal 0.2 μ F bypass capacitor.
+These internal capacitors reduce bill of materials (BOM) count and solution size.
 If the bulk supply bypass capacitors are not close to the ADC, external capacitors can be added next to the ADC.
 The minimum rise time for all supplies is 100 μ s.